 - Temporary, intermittent, or part-time (less than half-time) and has been in pay status at least 1250 hours during the previous 12 months.

 NOTE: Time spent in the National Guard or reserves count as time worked to determine eligibility for FMLA.

 Qualifying Reasons for Leave

-- The employee is entitled to a total of 12 workweeks, paid or unpaid leave during any 12-month period for: (Note: Paid leave counts toward the 12 weeks.)
+- The employee is entitled to a total of 12 weeksweeks of FML leave in a 12 month period for:

 - The birth of a child and to care for the newborn child after birth, provided the leave is taken within a 12-month period following birth.
 Note: An expectant mother may also take FMLA leave before the birth of the child for prenatal care or if her condition makes her unable to work, or requires a reduced work schedule.